amazon-science/concurry/docs/user-guide/limits.md

     limits=limits  # Max 5 executing concurrently (worker-side)
 ).init()

-# Submit 100 queries
+# Submit 100 queries - returns immediately (non-blocking!)
-# - Submission queue limits to 10 in-flight tasks
+# - Submission queue: 10 forwarded to backend at once
-# - Resource limit ensures only 5 execute concurrently
+# - Resource limit: Only 5 execute concurrently within worker
-# - Rate limit ensures no more than 100 queries/minute
+# - Rate limit: No more than 100 queries/minute
 futures = [worker.query(f"SELECT * FROM table_{i}") for i in range(100)]
 results = [f.result() for f in futures]